-Kevin Holme has over 25 years of management experience in banking and financial markets at large firms including Bank of America, BP PLC, and Bank of Montreal.
-In his current role at MB Financial, he is responsible for developing a client-driven fixed income derivative and hedging solutions business for middle market clients at the mid-sized Chicago institution.
+Kevin Holme has more than 25 years of management experience in banking and financial markets at large firms including Bank of America, BP PLC, and Bank of Montreal.
+In his most recent role at MB Financial, he was responsible for developing a client-driven fixed income derivative and hedging solutions business for middle market clients at the mid-sized Chicago institution.
 Kevin has previously served as a member of the Board of Directors at KIPP Ascend in Chicago.
 Kevin earned a BA in Economics from Michigan State University and an MBA in Finance from the University of Chicago Booth School of Business.

 Prashant Kolluri is an Assistant United States Attorney for the Northern District of Illinois.
 Prior to that, he was an associate at the Chicago office of McDermott Will & Emery LLP where he specialized in complex commercial litigation and class actions.
 Before law school, Prashant taught high school math for two years through the New York City Teaching Fellows program.
 He holds a BS in Biomedical Engineering from Washington University in St. Louis, an MS in Mathematics Education from St. John’s University, and a JD from Washington University.

 Susan Goldman received a BA from Barnard and a PhD from the University of Pittsburgh.
 Now in her work, Susan’s research interests are in learning and assessment in subject matter domains such as literacy, mathematics, history and science.
 She also is interested in roles for technologies in supporting assessment, instruction, and learning; digital literacy assessment; multiple source comprehension; technology supports for learning; educational change and teacher learning; and discourse analytic methodologies.